NCATSTranslator/minihackathons/2021-12_demo/workflowC/README.md

 [_Run query C.2 (or view results previously obtained) using imatinib, or another interesting drug_]

 Here is a set of genes (or pathways) that are associated with both multiple sclerosis and the drug(s) that we selected from the first query.
 And here is a group of drugs that are associated with those genes/pathways.
 Inspecting the drugs, we see some interesting results.
-Let's look at <_interesting drug, likeley nimodipine pending resolution of new ARA github issue, but could use others if needed, will add biomedical notes here_>.
+Let's look at <_interesting drug, likely nimodipine pending resolution of new ARA github issue, but could use others if needed, will add biomedical notes here_>.

 [_Highlight some of the drugs in the final group that are interesting (might also highlight some of the genes/pathways)_]